 Keto chicken pot pie casserole is really an entire meal on its own.
 If you are looking for a side dish I would stick with a salad or some simple steamed vegetables.
 Here are some great salad ideas:

 - Fresh green salad with a favorite dressing such as Blue Cheese Dressing or Thousand Island Dressing

 Here are the ingredients and tools you will need to make this delicious keto chicken pot pie casserole! 🙂

-- 1/2 cup cheese, grated (we used part mozzarella and part cheddar)
+- Grated Cheese - I used part mozzarella and part cheddar

 - Chicken - cooked and cut into bite-sized pieces